Fact checkedFact Checked

 Medically reviewed by Kathy Shattler, MS, RDN

 Riding a bicycle can strengthen your heart and lungs while also improving your body’s ability to utilize oxygen.
-It can even help you lose weight.
+It can even help you with your weight loss journey.
 Although outdoor cycling is a great low-impact exercise, not everyone is comfortable riding a bike, plus the weather doesn’t always cooperate.

 Stationary bikes have become very popular over the years, both at gyms and in people’s homes who prefer not to go to a gym.
-When used properly, you can get a great workout.
-For adults age 18-64 the World Health Organization recommends[1] that you exercise five days a week for at least 30 minutes per day.
+When used properly, you can get a great cardio workout.
+For adults aged 18-64, the World Health Organization recommends[1] that you exercise five days a week for at least 30 minutes per day.

-In order to lose one pound of body weight, you need to burn 3,500 calories more than you consume.
-This means that a 125-pound person would need to cycle between 5.5 and 8.5 hours per week to burn one pound of fat.
-A 185-pound person would need to cycle 3.5 and 5.5 hours per week to lose one pound.
+To lose one pound of body weight, you need to burn 3,500 calories more than you consume.
+This means that a 125-pound person would need to cycle 5.5-8.5 hours per week to burn one pound of fat, and 3.5-5.5 hours for a 185-pound one.

-Another example[2] from Harvard Health Publishing states that a 125-pound person who cycles for 30 minutes on a stationary bike can burn 211 calories.
+It is estimated that a 125-pound person who cycles for 30 minutes on a stationary bike can burn 211 calories.
 A 155-pound person can burn around 252 calories at a moderate pace for 30 minutes and 278 calories at a vigorous pace.
-A 185-pound person can burn 311 calories for the same time and intensity.
+A 185-pound person can burn 311 calories at the same time and intensity.

 Boosts cardio fitness

-Cycling is an excellent way to get your heart pumping by increasing your heart rate and allowing your heart muscles to work harder to keep up with the oxygen demand.
+Exercise bikes for cycling are excellent to get your heart pumping by increasing your heart rate and allowing your heart muscles to work harder to keep up with the oxygen demand.

 A study[3] in the Journal of the American Heart Association found that bicycling to work, for example, helped prevent clinical cardiovascular risk factors among middle‐aged men and women.